Skip to Content

 Ingredients:

-• Oat Milk: I’ll discuss my favorite oat milk brands down below!
+• Oat Milk: I’ll discuss my favorite brand of oat milk down below!

 • Honey or Maple Syrup: For an oat milk honey latte, you can simply use honey for the sweetener.
 But maple syrup is quite nice as well.
-Any other flavored syrup would work as well!
+Any other flavored syrup would work as well, but I really like the natural sweetness of honey.
+I’ve never tried agave syrup, but I’m sure it would work here as well.
+You could even mix it up by using caramel syrup, hazelnut syrup, etc. And honestly, white sugar will work as well!

-• Unrefined Sea Salt: Adding a tiny pinch of sea salt helps to make this drink more flavorful.
+• Unrefined Sea Salt: Adding a little bit (we’re talking a tiny pinch) of sea salt helps to make this drink more flavorful.

 Two different kinds of oat milks that you can use to make an oat milk latte.